goonstation/goonstation/README.md

 [<img src=".github/assets/setup.png" alt="Setup" width="150" align="left">](https://hackmd.io/@ZeWaka/goondev)

 Want to get the code up and running?
-This guide is the place to go. ___Be sure to follow it exactly!___ If you need help, visit the #imcoder channel on our Discord.
+This guide is the place to go. <br>***Be sure to follow it exactly!*** If you need help, visit the #imcoder channel on our Discord.

 ## COMMUNITY

 [<img src=".github/assets/discord.png" alt="Discord" width="150" align="left">](https://discord.gg/zd8t6pY)
-Discord is the place to talk to fellow players, admins, and developers in realtime.
+Discord is the place to talk to fellow players, admins, and devs in realtime.
 There's plenty of friendly people there, capable of answering most of your questions.
-We also post general community updates, and rule changes here.

 [<img src=".github/assets/forums.png" alt="Forums" width="150" align="left">](https://discord.gg/zd8t6pY)
-The forums are where we get most of our player feedback, talk about things in a more longform format, and player suggestions!
-Stop on by and have a chat.
+The forums are where we get most of our player feedback/suggestions and talk about things in a more longform format.
 This is also the place to appeal any bans or give admin feedback.

 [<img src=".github/assets/wiki.png" alt="Goonhub" width="150" align="left">](https://wiki.ss13.co)
 Our wiki is the place to go for any information you seek on the various constructions, items, game modes, and more in-game.
-There's also guides for various jobs and mechanics on station!
+There's also guides for various jobs on station!

 [<img src=".github/assets/goonhub.png" alt="Goonhub" width="150" align="left">](https://goonhub.com)
 Goonhub is the premier place for locating statistics, data about rounds, detailed game maps, and all other links pertaining to Goonstation!